 This is the part I’m not happy to share.
 Yet I know it’s an important step in showing whether these kinds of challenges truly work or not.
 To say I’m out of shape is an understatement.
 For years I have led a sedentary lifestyle.
 Most of my time is sitting in front of my computer, often playing video games.
 But I have also lost track of the number of hours spent watching YouTube and TV.
 Tack on the countless hours I have spent reading and I certainly have been inactive for too long.

 I am ‘lucky’ enough to have early menopause run in my family.
 We hit 35 and boom we hit menopause.
 Well, guess what?
-Last year, 2017, was my 35th birthday and you know what that means.
-Yup, within a month of my birthday I was dealing with the first signs of menopause.
-Now menopause is not a guaranteed to cause weight gain, but it can affect it in some cases.
+Last year, 2017, was my 35th birthday.
+While I haven’t seen any signs of early menopause yet, I am keeping my eye out for it.
+Why?
+Well, menopause is not guaranteed to cause weight gain, but it can affect it in some cases.
 It can also affect how easily one loses weight, so that is another factor to consider.
-Now, I don’t know if any of the weight gained was caused by menopause or not, but it’s a possibility.

 As mentioned above, I picked a challenge that stated no diet change was required.
 I feel that doing this will better prove whether this challenge actually works or not.
 Because of this, I will not be changing my eating habits.
 I will still drink pop.
 Chocolate and junk food will be consumed.
-I will still eat carbs because to be honest, I can’t see my life without bread and pasta.
+I will still eat carbs because, to be honest, I can’t see my life without bread and pasta.
 And yes, I may even eat take-out.
 We rarely have take-out as is, but I’m not going to avoid it.
+While we are starting to meal plan, I don’t foresee us straying too far from our usual meals – it’s more for keeping track of what dinner will be had on what day.

 To show what I am eating throughout the challenge, I will be posting on my Instagram each day what I ate and drank.
 I will be posting this under #insecurehousewifeeats for those who are interested to see what I eat in a day.